-Now is the time, especially if you are a senior citizen, to get vaccinated to combat the flu and its complications.
+Fall is in the air and, with that, it is now time, especially if you are a senior citizen, to get vaccinated to combat the flu and its complications.

 Lackawanna County is once again making it easy for area residents to do so.
 The County’s Community Relations, Community Outreach and Communications Departments and its Area Agency on Aging are conducting a Senior Health Fair and providing flu shots in conjunction with Visiting Nurse Association of Lackawanna County.

-This free event is scheduled for Friday, September 22, from 10 am – 1 pm in The Club Level at PNC Field, Moosic.
+This free event is scheduled for Friday, September 14, from 10 am – 1 pm in The Mohegan Sun Club Level at PNC Field, Moosic.

-The fair, which is being sponsored by Geisinger Community Medical Center, Sweet Home Health Care, Traditional Home Health & Hospice, Miracle Ear, Highmark Blue Cross Blue Shield, Allied Services, Northeastern Eye Institute, Pennsylvania Lottery, Visiting Nurse Association of Lackawanna County, Commonwealth Health EMS, Archangel Personal Home Care, Fairview Memorial Park, Matt Burne Honda, Pennsylvania Ambulance, Hospice of the Sacred Heart, Nachlis Insurance, Visiting Angels, and The Pines Senior Living, will feature 47 exhibitors, offering information on a variety of programs, services, living arrangements, legal information, sight and hearing data, transportation, and financial advice.
+The fair, which is being sponsored by Geisinger Community Medical Center, Traditional Home Health & Hospice, Miracle Ear, Sweet Home Healthcare, Saber Healthcare & Personal Healthcare, Commonwealth Health EMS, Highmark Blue Cross Blue Shield, Allied Services, Pennsylvania Lottery, Visiting Nurse Association of Lackawanna County, Fairview Memorial Park, Matt Burne Honda, Pennsylvania Ambulance, United Way of Lackawanna and Wayne Counties, Community Care Behavioral Health, and Northeastern Eye Institute, will feature a total of 55 exhibitors, offering information on a variety of programs, services, living arrangements, legal information, sight and hearing data, transportation, and financial advice.

-“This program has been a huge success over the past six years.
+“This program has been a huge success over the past seven years.
 It is important to alert the public on how to stay healthy.
-We also want our seniors to know what services are available to help them out now or in the future,” noted Commissioner Patrick M. O’Malley.
+We also want our seniors to know what services are available to help them out,” noted Commissioner Patrick M. O’Malley.

 Once the guests receive their flu shot, they will be able to visit the vendor displays and take part in the various medical screenings and other services being provided.